BarriF13/Barri_CV/README.md

 I am a passionate software developer with the background in graphic design.
 I used to design websites with Adobe dreamweaver and CMS platform such as wordpress and wix, and eventually had to get into coding side of it to create more than they offer.
 That's why I decided by learning how to code push my limitations away.

-As soon as I started learning to code I found myself excited and obsessed with it, so after 7 months of coding at home, I decided to join Makers academy to step up my challenges and knowledge.
+As soon as I started learning to code I found myself excited and obsessed with it, so after 7 months of coding at home, I decided to join MakersAcademy to step up my challenges and knowledge.
 Now creating apps, debugging, finding solutions and stylings are my new tools.

+## <a name="skills">Tech Skills</a>
+- Javascript
+- Ruby
+- Rails
+- CSS
+- HTML
+-React
+-Bootstrap
+-Tools I also used: Rspec, Jasmin, Jest, enzyme, Sinatra, Capybara, PostGres, Travic CI, CodeClimate & Heroku

+#### Web/UI design Skill
+-Adobe XD
+-Adobe photoshop
+-Adobe Illustrator
+-Adobe Indesign
+-Figma
+-Invision

 ## <a name="projects">Dev Projects</a>